Fortress of Louisbourg National Historic Site

 - Stump your friends (trivia questions)

-When you visit the Fortress of Louisbourg, make sure you check out the Rookie Tour program, made especially for kids.
 There are lots of things for our younger visitors to enjoy, from our Xplorers Program to Club Parka and so much more!

 - Did you know that the first lighthouse in Canada was in Louisbourg?
 You can still see the stonework ruins from the original lighthouse at the site.